jeparkspr/pool-control/README.md

 Since I want to run most often at the highest speed configured \(I really only run my filter pump for 1 hour a day\) and I would want that to happen when the relays for INP1, 2, and 3 are resting rather then holding them on for an hour each day, I reversed the order of the speeds with Timer-1 being the fastest speed and Timer-8 being the slowest.

 After setting each of the Timers for their speeds, I started the pump, allowed it to settle and read the wattage directly from the pump.
-It's hard coded and one of the GREAT reasons that using MODBUS would have been better and I probably could have read that wattage on the fly rather than depend on something hard coded.
-Noththeless, this allows me to create a measurement sensor that I can the use by and energy sensor to tally my usage in HA.
+It's hard coded and one of the GREAT reasons that using MODBUS would have been better as I probably could have read that wattage on the fly rather than depend on something hard coded.
+Noththeless, this allows me to create a measurement sensor that I can in-turn use by and energy sensor to tally my power consumption in HA and add it to the energy dashboard.

 | Input  |  T1  |  T2  |  T3  |  T4  |  T5  |  T6  |  T7  |  T8  |
 | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: |